saurabh0512/snake_game/README.md

 </p>

 ## Instructions for playing:
-1.Game begins after clicking the play button
+<p>1.Game begins after clicking the play button<br>
-2.Use Arrow Keys for movement
+2.Use Arrow Keys for movement<br>
-3.Result will be displayed at the end of the game
+3.Result will be displayed at the end of the game</p>